 "Snow always melts; it just depends how much is on the ground," Halpert says. " was unusual in that both December and February had all-time record low values for Arctic Oscillation, and the seasonal value was also a record."
 While that was odd, though, nearly the same thing happened in 2011: A negative Arctic Oscillation fueled heavy winter snow, followed by frequent spring storms, which proved too much for many rivers to contain.
 In March, U.S. officials warned that half the country faced spring-flooding risks, including the Red and Mississippi river basins.

-Two recent studies have since linked intensifying U.S. winters to climate change, while two others even specifically related rising temperatures to rising floodwaters.
+Recent research has since linked intensifying U.S. winters to climate change, while two others even specifically related rising temperatures to rising floodwaters.
 Scientists typically discourage such specific attributions, but climate change could potentially affect flooding in several ways, depending on the region and type of flood in question.
 Most experts agree melting glaciers and warm, swollen seawater are raising sea levels, which may eventually flood low-lying coastal cities.
-NASA and other science agencies also predict weather patterns will swing more violently, possibly causing drought/flood cycles even more extreme than the ones seen recently in the U.S. And if climate change does create stronger storms as expected, many U.S. rivers could be in for unprecedented floods — suggesting that even if record flooding in 2010 and 2011 isn't a reflection of global warming, it may still be a preview.
+NASA and other science agencies also predict weather patterns will swing more violently, possibly causing drought/flood cycles even more extreme than the ones seen recently in the U.S. And if climate change does create stronger storms as expected, many U.S. rivers could be in for unprecedented floods — suggesting that even if record flooding in 2010 and 2011 wasn't a reflection of global warming, it may still be a preview.

 The main rule for staying safe during a flood is to never willingly go near the water, whether on foot or in a car.
 Just six inches of moving water can knock people off their feet, so FEMA warns against walking through flowing floodwaters, and points out that since even apparently dry land could be subject to ground failure in a flood, it's not a bad idea to use a pole or stick to test the soil before stepping on it.
 The best place to be is high ground, but if you're in a building when floods arrive, go to the roof or the highest floor, but be careful not to get trapped in an attic or other confined space by rising water.